Amrapali & Chandragupta Area: Land acquisition

 Coal India acquires land for coal mining under the Coal Bearing Areas (Acquisition and Development) Act 1957 (CBA Act in short).
 A declaration of intention to acquire land in the government gazette is enough.
 There is no requirement of consultation with the affected communities.
 An affected person can file an objection with the office of the Coal Controller, under the Ministry of Coal, within 30 days of the notice of acquisition.
 The Coal Controller makes a recommendation to the central government about it.

 Medical facilities

 In the North Karanpura Coalfield, CCL has the following facilities:

-Central Hospital at Dakra with 50 beds has 11 general duty medical officers and 1 specialist.
-Among the facilities are: X-Ray, ECG, Semi auto analyzer, monitor defibrillator, dental chair.
-It has 2 ambulances.
+Central Hospital at Dakra, with 50 beds, has 11 general duty medical officers and one specialist.
+Its facilities include X-ray, ECG, semi auto analyzer, monitor defibrillator, and dental chair.
+It has two ambulances.

-Piparwar Hospital at Bachra with 11 beds has 6 general duty medical officers and 1 specialist.
-Among the facilities it has are: cardiac monitor, suction machine, X-Ray machine and ECG.
-It has 4 ambulances.
+Piparwar Hospital at Bachra, with 11 beds, has six general duty medical officers and one specialist.
+Its facilities include cardiac monitor, suction machine, X-ray machine and ECG.
+It has four ambulances.

-There are central facilities in the Central Hospital, Gandhinagar at Kanke Road, Ranchi with 250 beds and in the Central Hospital, Naisarai at Ramgarh with 150 beds.
+There are central facilities in the Central Hospital, Gandhinagar at Kanke Road, Ranchi with 250 beds, and in the Central Hospital, Naisarai at Ramgarh with 150 beds.

-There are dispensaries at Rohini, KDH, Purnadih/ Karkatta in North Karanapura Area, at Amrapali Project, Magadh Project in the Magadh Sanghamitra Area, at Tetariakhad in the Rajhara Area.
+There are dispensaries at Rohini, KDH, Purnadih/Karkatta in North Karanapura Area, at Amrapali Project, Magadh Project in the Magadh Sanghamitra Area, and at Tetariakhad in the Rajhara Area.